Goals for everyone in the course

 - Sprint 1 (fall break until the day of the NDD fall final) is devoted to learning basic data science skills.
 You will implement or fix some algorithm, or demonstrate its capabilities and limitations.

-- Successfully merge your PR into our fork of a repo.
+- Successfully merge your PR.
 This means that the TAs must approve the code you have written (see PR guidelines).
 This process requires time and multiple iterations!
 Be prepared to submit your first draft of the PR at least 3 weeks before the final for NDD.

-- AND (optionally) running your newly-developed methods on real data!
+- Run your newly-developed methods on real data!

-- Sprint 3 (spring break until the day of the NDD spring final) is devoted to technically communication and knowledge transfer.
+- Sprint 3 (spring break until the day of the NDD spring final) is devoted to technical communication and knowledge transfer.

 - Manuscript submitted to arxiv detailing your contributions to the open-source scientific software ecosystem.